Shantanu88-code/World_Weather_Analysis/README.md

 In this analysis, we generated 2000 random latitudes and longitudes and retrieved all cities nearby.
 Then using Openweathermap and weather API key we found the following for each city:

-Latitude and longitude
+Latitude and longitude,
-Maximum temperature
+Maximum temperature,
-Percent humidity
+Percent humidity,
-Percent cloudiness
+Percent cloudiness,
-Wind speed
+Wind speed and
 Weather description (for example, clouds, fog, light rain, clear sky)